by Dr. C.H. Weaver M.D. updated 8/2021

 Venclexta in Previously Untreated CLL

-Investigators reported the results of a clinical trial comparing Venclexta plus Gazyva (obinutuzumab) with chlorambucil plus Gazyva in previously untreated CLL and coexisting medical conditions at the June 2019 American Society of Oncology Annual Meeting.
-432 CLL patients with an average age of 72 years, were treated with either 12 months of Venclexta and six months of Gazya or six months of Gazyva and 12 months of chlorambucil and directly compared.
+Investigators initiall reported the results of a clinical trial comparing Venclexta plus Gazyva (obinutuzumab) with chlorambucil plus Gazyva in previously untreated CLL patients with coexisting medical conditions at the June 2019 American Society of Oncology Annual Meeting.
+In the CLL14 clinical trial 432 patients with an average age of 72 years were treated with either 12 months of Venclexta and six months of Gazya or six months of Gazyva and 12 months of chlorambucil and directly compared.

-Overall 84.7 % in the Venclexta group responded to treatment compared with 71.3% in the chlorambucil- Gazya group and twice as many Venclexta treated patients experienced a complete remission.
+Overall 85 % of the Venclexta treated patients initially responded to treatment compared with only 71% in the chlorambucil-Gazya group and twice as many Venclexta treated patients experienced a complete remission.

 The most common side effects in Venclexta treated patients were low blood counts (neutropenia, thrombocytopenia, anemia), diarrhea, nausea, upper respiratory tract infection, cough, musculoskeletal pain, fatigue and edema.
 The Venclexta labeling also includes a contraindication on the use of strong CYP3A inhibitors during initiation and ramp up of Venclexta therapy for CLL/SLL.